 - You have the right not to be humiliated or have to cope with an offensive or degrading environment as a result of jokes or other remarks from your colleagues.

 - If your employer has a practice or policy which puts you at a disadvantage because you are vegan you have the right to request that the policy be amended.
 For example, a common practice is the office purchase of dairy milk.
 If you do not feel comfortable participating in this practice then it is reasonable to request exemption.

-For more information about accomodating vegans in the workplace see our guide here.
+For more information see our guide about accomodating vegans in the workplace.